RossZhang-cpu/syncplayer/README.md

 # syncplayer
+##Intro
-can be use to sync play some video on web with different people
+Online sync play video with your friends on some specific websites.